nyorain/vil/docs/own/workstack.md

 - [x] rename main branch to main
 - [ ] Don't always alloc/free in LinAllocator.
       Enable our global memory block cache thingy?
+- [ ] Would be useful to have the side-by-side-frames-with-vizlcs debug view via record serialization (among other things).
+	  {for later}

 - look into found doom performance hotpaths
 	- Improve QueuePresent timing